Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “You could at least wait until we’re gone before knocking one out,” I said as the old man fell to the floor, still clutching.

 Seemed the only thing hard about the old dude was his arteries.
 After seeing him off in an ambulance, we had to hang around to give a statement to the Aberdeen Old Bill.
-And that statement consisted entirely of ‘We’re on stage shortly,’ and ‘Can we put our clothes back on, please?’
+And that statement consisted entirely of the sentences, ‘We’re on stage shortly,’ and ‘Can we please put our clothes back on?’

 We played our last tune then headed straight towards the audience with one thing on our minds.